asakusuma/ember-rollup/README.md

 ### What is this thing?

-'ember-rollup' is not an addon, but rather a function that takes just two arguments:
+`ember-rollup` is not an addon, but rather a function that takes just two arguments:

 * An array of string module names.
 These modules must be present in `dependencies` in `package.json`.
 Modules must define a `jsnext:main` property.
 * The original object to be exported in `index.js`